Reference (C++): Uses of references

-fSlow(y); // Slow, copies y to parameter x.
+slow(y); // Slow, copies y to parameter x.

-fFast(y); // Fast, gives direct read-only access to y.
+fast(y); // Fast, gives direct read-only access to y.

 If fFast actually requires its own copy of x that it can modify, it must create a copy explicitly.
 While the same technique could be applied using pointers, this would involve modifying every call site of the function to add cumbersome address-of (&) operators to the argument, and would be equally difficult to undo, if the object became smaller later on.

 Polymorphic behavior

 Continuing the relationship between references and pointers (in C++ context), the former exhibit polymorphic capabilities, as one might expect: